Buyer Persona Template

 Even though user personas give you a good overview of your customers, they are different from your target customers.
 Your target audience analyzes a large group of people.
 Personas are semi-fictional representations of your current and ideal customers.

-Why do you need a buyer persona?
+Why do you need buyer persona templates?

-Creating a buyer persona is a cornerstone in user-centered design.
+Creating a buyer persona is a cornerstone of user-centered design.
 It’s a great way to evaluate the goals and vision of your product by better understanding who your customers are and what they want.

 Let’s take a look at this — and some other benefits — in more detail:

-Better understand buyer behavior.
+• Better understand buyer behavior.
 Creating a buyer persona helps you better understand how your customers behave and why they act in a certain way.
 You can get into the detail behind how they behave, which helps you understand them as people.
 As a result, you’re much better placed to effectively promote your product or service to them.

-Tailor activity to the buyer’s needs.
+• Tailor activity to the buyer’s needs.
 When you know who your customers are and what they’re looking for, you can tailor all your marketing and promotional efforts accordingly.
 Without knowing what your customers want, you won’t be able to target them in the same way.

-Visualize the customer journey.
+• Visualize the customer journey.
 Understand how your customers move through the customer journey with a buyer persona.
 From entering the top of the sales funnel through to the conversion, you’ll be able to see how and why customers move from one stage to the next.

-Give customers a better experience.
+• Give customers a better experience.
 Knowing who your customers are and how they behave means you can offer them a unique experience.
 We know that customers value a tailored experience from brands, so you’ll be able to keep them happy while moving them through the customer journey.

 When to use a buyer persona template

-A Buyer Persona Template helps your team to reach cross-functional alignment.
+A buyer persona template helps your team to reach cross-functional alignment.
 Everyone can contribute and bring their unique angle when creating a buyer persona profile.

 Personas guide the decision-making process of many teams, including:

-Product developers who need buyer personas when building product roadmaps.
+• Product developers who need buyer personas when building product roadmaps.
 Find and prioritize changes to products and services based on customer needs.

-Marketers who need buyer personas to build useful strategies.
+• Marketers who need buyer personas to build useful strategies.
 Focus keyword research efforts and use personas as a reference when drafting copy.
 Personas also help narrow down and prioritize promotional initiatives.

-Sales teams need buyer personas to build rapport with customers.
+• Sales teams need buyer personas to build rapport with customers.
 Better prepare and empathize with customer challenges during sales-related interactions.

-Customer support specialists who need buyer personas to better serve customers.
+• Customer support specialists who need buyer personas to better serve customers.
 Identify patterns in customer and product pain points to proactively problem-solve and empathize when a customer is frustrated, or the product doesn’t work as expected.

 The most useful buyer personas reflect market research and insights gathered from user research – for instance, surveys, interviews, diary studies, A/B testing, and more.
 They can help your team empathize with customers and better meet your customer needs.